AntonioRedondo/ImageFeatureDetector/README.md

 In the beginning the project was hosted on Google Code for 4 years.
 Afterwards I moved the project to GitHub and I have been carrying on maintaining it.

-Below are the papers which presented to the scientific community these image detectors:
+The image detectors used by IFD have been developed thanks to complex and long research projects.
+The papers which presented them to the scientific community are:

 -  **Harris**: [A Combined Corner And Edge Detector](http://www.bmva.org/bmvc/1988/avc-88-023.pdf), by Chris Harris and Mike Stephens, [Roke Manor Research](http://roke.co.uk).
 -  **FAST**: [Machine learning for high-speed corner detection](http://www.edwardrosten.com/work/fast.html), by Edward Rosten and Tom Drummond, [Cambridge University](http://cam.ac.uk).